burlachenkok/exploring-python3/python3-note.md

 1. To explain some technical details about certain language features from [Python 3.11](https://docs.python.org/3.11/) with examples.
 This can be a useful resource for those who found the official [Python Tutorial](https://docs.python.org/3.11/tutorial/index.html) too complex or confusing.
 This can also help to fill in the gaps in one's understanding of the subject.

 2. Give a brief overview of various tools that can assist development in Python if you are in the circumstances using this Language.
-These tools are mainly developed for the purposes of debugging and profiling executable programs inside Windows OS and Linux OS families.
+These tools are mainly developed to debug and profile executable programs inside Windows OS and Linux OS families.

 3. Provide a bridge between Python and System-Aware mentality.